 TRANSFER OF AMOUNTS TO INVESTOR EDUCATION AND PROTECTION FUND

-The equity shares of the company are listed on Bombay Stock Exchange and the Companyconfirms that it has paid the Annual Listing Fees for the year 2017-18 to BSE.
+The equity shares of the company are listed on Bombay Stock Exchange and the Companyconfirms that it has paid the Annual Listing Fees for the year 2019-20 to BSE Limited.

 | ||Sd/- |